TamilazhaganCreator/weather-app/README.md

 # WeatherApp
 It's shows the weather details of any city with the help of openweathermap.Hosted in https://weather-mapp.firebaseapp.com

+## Description
+It's a mini weather app with 9 panels.
+We can add the city by clicking the panel.
+After entering the city name, then press **ENTER** key to get the weather details and they will be shown to the user.
+Use the Edit button to change or delete the city in the panel.
+The weather details of each city will be auto updated for every 5 minutes.
+Even when offline, it shows the last weather details of the city.

 ## Tech Stack
 - Angular 7
 - Bootstrap css (loaded the bootstrap css locally, offline purposes)